Understanding the Art of Portrait: Techniques and Styles Explained

 Session Flow

-Clients schedule studio sessions for corporate headshots NYC and executive portrait photography when they want control: consistent lighting, a stable background, and repeatable portraiture.
+Clients schedule studio sessions for corporate headshots and executive portrait photography when they want control: consistent lighting, a stable background, and repeatable portraiture.
 The studio is the studio, and it looks the same every session.
-When it fits the brief, we can use natural light in a way that still matches the team’s portrait look, and we keep the image clean for web display.
+When it fits the brief, natural light is used in a way that still matches the team's portrait look, and the image is kept clean for web display.

 A typical portrait session flow goes like this: